Designing an enamel pin for your brand is very different from creating a pin just for fun.

 Choose the Right Backing for the Right Purpose

-Pin backings aren’t just a technical detail — they affect comfort, durability, and even how your pin feels to use.
+Pin backings aren’t just a technical detail—they affect customer comfort, perceived quality, and brand professionalism.
 Rather than picking based on cost, match the backing to how the pin will be used:

 You can even match the clutch color to your pin design for a polished final look.
 A small touch, but it makes a difference.